ansys/pyansys-math/README.rst

    cd pyansys-math
    pip install -e .

-This allows you to install and edit the ``ansys-math-core`` module locally.
+Installing the development version allows you to edit the ``ansys-math-core`` package locally.
 The changes that you make are reflected in your setup after restarting the Python kernel.